claudioametrano/metab_metag_db/README.md

 ### ...
 Let's begin
 ![miramare](/images/miramare.png)
-The dataset is a toy version of an actual experiment conducted to assess the bio-compatibility of Biochar fortified concrete for marine use.
+The dataset is a toy version of an actual experiment.
-We are going to use one of the library produced made to assess prokaryotic diversity.
+We are going to use one of the library produced made to assess prokaryotic diversity in coastal environment.

 ### Needed files:
 - Sequences (fastq) ->  ./data/raw_fatsq
 - Metadata -> ./data/metadada.tsv
-  let's take a look at them to understad the experimental design
+  let's take a look at them to understad the **experimental design**
 - Reference database -> [SILVA](https://www.arb-silva.de)

- Let's download SILVA 99% similarity clustered version
+ Let's download the last version of SILVA 99% similarity clustered version
 ```bash
 cd data